-It was in mid 8th Century, the Buddhist sage, Padmasambhava, popularly revered in Bhutan as Guru Rinponche or the Precious Master, visited the country and introduced Buddhism.
-Since then, Buddhism has occupied a predominant role in shaping the social, political, economic and cultural evolution of the country.
+It was in mid 8th Century, the Buddhist sage, Padmasambhava, popularly revered in Bhutan as Guru Rinpoche or the Precious Master, visited the country and introduced Buddhism.
+Since then, Buddhism has occupied a predominant role in shaping the social, political, economic, and cultural evolution of the country.
 In the centuries that followed, Lamas or Buddhist teachers and local nobility established their own separate domains throughout the country.

 In the 17th century, Zhabdrung Ngawang Namgyal (1594-1652), a leader of the Drukpa Kagyu School of Buddhism consolidated the country under a unified power and established the Chhoesi system of governance, whereby both the temporal and religious authority were separated and vested in the Druk Desi (Temporal Head) and Je Khenpo (Spiritual Head) respectively.
 By the end of the 17th century, the country emerged with a distinct national and cultural identity, as well as, an unprecedented degree of political stability.